Proto-Slavic language: Accent classes

-Some nouns (especially jā-stem nouns) fit into the AP a pattern but have neoacute accent on the stem, which can have either a short or a long syllable.
+Some nouns (especially jā-stem nouns) fit into the AP a paradigm but have neoacute accent on the stem, which can have either a short or a long syllable.
 A standard example is *võľa "will", with neoacute accent on a short syllable.
 These nouns earlier belonged to AP b; as a result, grammars may treat them as belonging either to AP a or b.

 During the Late Common Slavic period, the AP b paradigm became mobile as a result of a complex series of changes that moved the accent leftward in certain circumstances, producing a neoacute accent on the newly stressed syllable.
 The paradigms below reflect these changes.
 All languages subsequently simplified the AP b paradigms to varying degrees; the older situation can often only be seen in certain nouns in certain languages, or indirectly by way of features such as the Slovene neo-circumflex tone that carry echoes of the time when this tone developed.
-See History of Proto-Slavic#Accentual developments for more details.